• Engineers gather at PAE's Portland, Oregon headquarters in 1999.

 College and university buildings had become a PAE staple, particularly LEED-targeted libraries, student housing, and science centers that demanded innovative engineering.
 Those projects often called for complex lighting approaches, too.

-As we look to 2030 and beyond, we’ve only just scratched the surface of what can be achieved through a sustainable approach to engineering design.
+As we look to 2030 and beyond, we have only just scratched the surface of what can be achieved through a sustainable approach to engineering in the built environment.

 50 years and forward